AnaghaHegde05/legal-clause-summarization/README.md

 # Hybrid GRU-Based Pointer-Generator Network for Legal Clause Summarization

+> Deep Learning-based Legal Text Summarization using Bidirectional GRU, Pointer-Generator Networks, Coverage Attention, and Beam Search Decoding.

 ## Overview

-Legal documents are often lengthy and difficult to analyze efficiently.
-This project presents a deep learning-based legal text summarization system that automatically generates concise summaries of legal clauses and legislative documents.
+Legal documents are often lengthy, complex, and difficult to analyze manually.
+This project presents an abstractive legal text summarization system designed to generate concise and coherent summaries of legal clauses and legislative documents.

-The model combines a Bidirectional GRU Encoder, Pointer-Generator Network, Coverage Attention Mechanism, and Advanced Beam Search Decoding to improve summary quality while reducing repetition.
+The proposed architecture combines a Bidirectional GRU Encoder, Pointer-Generator Network, Coverage Attention Mechanism, and Beam Search Decoding to improve factual consistency, handle out-of-vocabulary legal terminology, and reduce repetitive text generation.

-This work was developed as part of a research project and was presented at an IEEE International Conference (I3CTCON 2026).
+This work was developed as a research project and was presented at the IEEE International Conference on Innovative Trends in Communication and Computer Technology (I3CTCON 2026).

 ---

-## Features
+## Key Features

-* Bidirectional GRU Encoder
+* Bidirectional GRU Encoder for contextual understanding
-* Pointer-Generator Decoder
+* Pointer-Generator Network for copying important legal terms
-* Coverage Attention Mechanism
+* Coverage Attention Mechanism to reduce repetition
-* Coverage Loss Annealing
+* Coverage Loss Annealing during training
-* Advanced Beam Search Decoding
+* Beam Search Decoding for improved summary quality
-* Repetition Reduction using Coverage Vectors
-* ROUGE-based Evaluation
+* ROUGE-based evaluation framework
-* BillSum Legal Dataset Support
+* BillSum legal dataset integration
+* End-to-end legal clause summarization pipeline

 ---